SySS-Research/Lauschgeraet/README.md

-Download a suitable [Kali Linux image for ARM](https://www.offensive-security.com/kali-linux-arm-images/), install it on a Raspberry Pi, Banana Pi or some other compatible device, make sure you got root access via SSH, and proceed as in variant 2.
+Download a suitable [Kali Linux image for ARM](https://www.offensive-security.com/kali-linux-arm-images/), install it on a Raspberry Pi, Banana Pi or some other compatible device, make sure you got root access via SSH and that the device has internet access, and proceed as in variant 2.

+This is a good moment to get coffee, because this step may take a while.

 Usage
 =====